-Class number of times Description Use of computers in Global engineering, IT and future needs.
-Overview on 1 using computer terminals and description of programming language (Fortran90 ) 1 Main parts of a basic program: input, calculations, output, intrinsic functions, 1 etc. Data types and commanding statements are also described.
-2 Conditional branching to change the flow of a program and create repetition is 2 explained.
+Theme Class number of times Description Use of computers in Global engineering, IT and future needs.
+Overview on Overview 1 using computer terminals and description of programming language (Fortran90 ) I/O parameters and 1 Main parts of a basic program: input, calculations, output, intrinsic functions, variables 1 etc. Data types and commanding statements are also described.
+Branches and Loops 2 Conditional branching to change the flow of a program and create repetition is Branches and Loops Ζ. explained.
 The structure of a program is explained by using a flow chart.
-2 The array concept is explained for practical calculations, and its declaration and operation methods (declaration, I/O, multiplication, referencing) are explained via a programming exercise.
-2 The basics of reading and writing to disk files is presented.
-Methods and 2 formats will be explained via an example.
-2 Explanation of the use of subroutines and function subprograms to work with large-scale programs.
-Programming based on all previously explained examples of computational 4 geo-engineering.
-A report will be submitted after an algorithm and flowchart are prepared dealing with all those topics (statistics, chart creation, random number generation, simulation, numerical methods, etc.) times 1 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2
+The array concept is explained for practical calculations, and its declaration Array 2 and operation methods (declaration, I/O, multiplication, referencing) are explained via a programming exercise.
+File I/O 2 The basics of reading and writing to disk files is presented.
+Methods and Δ formats will be explained via an example.
+Subroutines 2 Explanation of the use of subroutines and function subprograms to work with Subroutilles Δ large-scale programs.
+Applied Calculation Programming based on all previously explained examples of computational 5 geo-engineering.
+A report will be submitted after an algorithm and flowchart 5 are prepared dealing with all those topics (statistics, chart creation, random number generation, simulation, numerical methods, etc.)